-(b) Committee Responsibilities.
-Subject to the provisions of the Plan, the Committee shall have full authority and discretion to take the following actions:

-(i) To interpret the Plan and to apply its provisions;

-(ii) To adopt, amend or rescind rules, procedures and forms relating to the Plan;
+- (b) Committee Responsibilities.
+Subject to the provisions of the Plan, the Committee shall have full authority and discretion to take the following actions: - (i) To interpret the Plan and to apply its provisions; - (ii) To adopt, amend or rescind rules, procedures and forms relating to the Plan;

-(iii) To authorize any person to execute, on behalf of the Company, any instrument required to carry out the purposes of the Plan;

-(iv) To determine when Awards are to be granted under the Plan;

-(v) To select the Eligible Participants who are to receive Awards under the Plan;

-(vi) To determine the number of Shares to be made subject to each Award;

-(vii) To prescribe the terms and conditions of each Award, including (without limitation, as applicable) the Exercise Price or Purchase Price, the Vesting Schedule of the Award (including accelerating the Vesting of Awards), any Performance Conditions and any other provisions relating to such Award;

-(viii) To prescribe the terms and conditions of each Option, including (without limitation) the Exercise Price, the Vesting Schedule or duration of the Option (including accelerating the Vesting of the Option), whether such Option is to be classified as an ISO or as a Nonstatutory Option, and the provisions of the Stock Option Award relating to such Option;

-(ix) To amend any outstanding Restricted Share Award, Stock Option, Award, SAR Award or Stock Unit Award subject to applicable legal restrictions and to the consent of the Participant who entered into such agreement;

-(x) To prescribe the consideration for the grant of each Award under the Plan and to determine the sufficiency of such consideration;

-(xi) To determine whether Awards under the Plan will be granted in replacement of other grants under an incentive or other compensation plan of an acquired business;

-(xii) To correct any defect, supply any omission, or reconcile any inconsistency in the Plan, any Restricted Share Award, Stock Option Award, SAR Award, or Stock Unit Award;

-(xiii) To take any other actions deemed necessary or advisable for the administration of the Plan;

-(xiv) To determine, at the time of granting an Award or thereafter, that such Award shall Vest as to all or part of the Shares subject to such Award in the event of a Change in Control.

-(xv) To accelerate the Vesting, or extend the post-termination exercise term, of Awards at any time and under such terms and conditions as it deems appropriate.
+- (iii) To authorize any person to execute, on behalf of the Company, any instrument required to carry out the purposes of the Plan; - (iv) To determine when Awards are to be granted under the Plan; - (v) To select the Eligible Participants who are to receive Awards under the Plan; - (vi) To determine the number of Shares to be made subject to each Award; - (vii) To prescribe the terms and conditions of each Award, including (without limitation, as applicable) the Exercise Price or Purchase Price, the Vesting Schedule of the Award (including accelerating the Vesting of Awards), any Performance Conditions and any other provisions relating to such Award; - (viii) To prescribe the terms and conditions of each Option, including (without limitation) the Exercise Price, the Vesting Schedule or duration of the Option (including accelerating the Vesting of the Option), whether such Option is to be classified as an ISO or as a Nonstatutory Option, and the provisions of the Stock Option Award relating to such Option; - (ix) To amend any outstanding Award subject to applicable legal restrictions and to the consent of the Participant who entered into such agreement; - (x) To prescribe the consideration for the grant of each Award under the Plan and to determine the sufficiency of such consideration; - (xi) To determine whether Awards under the Plan will be granted in replacement of other grants under an incentive or other compensation plan of an acquired business; - (xii) To correct any defect, supply any omission, or reconcile any inconsistency in the Plan or any Award; - (xiii) To take any other actions deemed necessary or advisable for the administration of the Plan; - (xiv) To determine, at the time of granting an Award or thereafter, that such Award shall Vest as to all or part of the Shares subject to such Award in the event of a Change in Control. - (xv) To accelerate the Vesting, or extend the post-termination exercise term, of Awards at any time and under such terms and conditions as it deems appropriate.